BluBloos/Portable-Programming-Language/README.md

 The only dependency as of right now is a C++ compiler.
 The source is not portable C, so it likely only works on UNIX/POSIX systems.
 Note also that the project has not been tested on any other compilers aside from clang on macOS x86_64.
 No guarentees for a working build on other systems!

 The project uses an interactive build system.
-Simply run either build.sh to get started.
+Simply run build.sh to get started.

 ```
 build.sh